LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

   source_system_name       NOT NULL
   component_instance_name  NOT NULL
   ingestion_time           NOT NULL

   exchange_code            NOT NULL
   symbol_code              NOT NULL   // designated identifier
-  symbol_type              NOT NULL   // futures, options, other derivatives price                    NOT NULL price_unit               NOT NULL size                     NOT NULL size_unit                NOT NULL tick_time                NOT NULL   // designated timestamp open_interest open_interest_unit
+  symbol_type              NOT NULL   // futures, options, other derivatives

+  price                    NOT NULL
+  price_unit               NOT NULL
+  size                     NOT NULL
+  size_unit                NOT NULL

+  tick_time                NOT NULL   // designated event timestamp

+  event_ref                NOT NULL   // stable event identity (hash of canonical base columns)

+  open_interest
+  open_interest_unit
 }